justadaydreamer/3charceaser_chiper/README.md

 # 3charceaser_chiper
-Program about to encoding or decoding char types in caesar chipers.
+Program to explain about to encoding or decoding char types in caesar chipers.